Our Imperishable Inheritance In Jesus

 God is Faithful

 Thomas O. Chisholm (1866–1960) was born in a log cabin in Kentucky.
-He was educated at a little country schoolhouse, and at age 16 began teaching there.
-He became a Christian at age 27 and with no academic training was ordained to the Christian ministry at age 36.
+He was educated at a little country schoolhouse and at age 16 began teaching there.
+He became a Christian at age 27 and, with no academic training, was ordained to the Christian ministry at age 36.
 Chisholm served as a pastor for a year, but an illness forced him to resign.
 Then he worked in the insurance business, suffered poor health most of his life, and never made much money.
 But he said, “God has given me many wonderful displays of His grace, mercy, and providing care which have filled me with astonishing gratefulness.”

 Another Great Passage

 1 Peter 1:3-4 is an important passage on our Christian inheritance.
 It says: “Praise be to the God and Father of our Lord Jesus Christ!
-In His great mercy He has given us new birth into a living hope through the resurrection of Jesus Christ from the dead, and into an inheritance that can never perish, spoil or fade.
+In His great mercy, He has given us new birth into a living hope through the resurrection of Jesus Christ from the dead, and into an inheritance that can never perish, spoil, or fade.
 This inheritance is kept in heaven for you.”
 Notice several things from this passage:

 The Inheritance Belongs Only to Jesus’ Family

-The Christian inheritance belongs only to people who are born again by God the Holy Spirit, adopted by God the Father, and walking with Christ as His little brothers and sisters.
-Without the family connection to God the Holy Trinity, we have no share in the Christian inheritance.
 The Lord invites people from every nation, tribe, language, and ethnicity to return to Him.
 But Scripture says that we must accept, believe, cling to, trust, and rely on Jesus, God’s Son.
 Then we have eternal life (life with God) as a present and future possession.
 Those who refuse, reject, disobey, and deny Christ without repenting will never have and enjoy eternal life.
 God will continue to be angry with those people.1

 An Invitation for You